PeterCamilleri/games_lessons/02/README.md

 ball_top    = ball.y
 ball_bottom = ball.y + ball.height
 ```
+Note: It may seem strange but the bottom of the ball value is greater than the
+top of the ball value .
+We will deal more with this later, but for now just
+accept that in Gosu, things are a bit upside-down.

 Now our goal is to have window_bottom == ball_bottom.
 The rules for the ball
 also apply to the window.
 However, the origin is always 0,0 for the window so